BEEAH Tandeef kicks off sustainable waste management services at COP27

 PHOTO

-SHARJAH - BEEAH Tandeef, BEEAH Group’s waste collection and city cleaning business, has begun delivering a landmark ten-year contract with the coastal city of Sharm El Sheikh in partnership with Green Planet, Egypt’s emerging environmental services company.
-The contract commenced a few days prior to COP27 in Egypt.
+During one of the world’s most critical events on global-scale climate action, BEEAH Tandeef, BEEAH Group’s waste collection and city cleaning business, has begun delivering a landmark ten-year contract with the coastal city of Sharm El Sheikh in partnership with Green Planet, Egypt’s emerging environmental services company.
+The contract commenced a few days prior to COP27 in Egypt, where over 90 heads of state and representative delegations from the world’s leading economies have congregated to accelerate towards global climate targets.

-BEEAH Group signed the contract with the Governorate of South Sinai in Sharm El Sheikh last month, following which BEEAH Tandeef deployed waste management infrastructure and streamlined waste collection solutions in the city.

-In particular, BEEAH Tandeef has taken care to ensure world-class delivery of waste management services in the Sharm El Sheikh Convention Centre, where COP27 is being held.

 BEEAH Tandeef is also carrying out waste management and public cleansing services in the numerous tourist hotspots in the desert and beach areas.
 On-ground teams are washing and inspecting bins periodically, while conducting preventative maintenance.
 When bins are found to be defective or damaged, they are repaired or replaced.